 The Austrade EMDG link for further information is:

 What export marketing costs are eligible to claim?

-- Marketing consultants and their expenses – the costs for engaging specialists for market research and or for developing you export marketing plans (max claim $50,000)
+- Marketing consultants and their expenses – the costs for engaging specialists for market research and/or for developing you export marketing plans

-- Free samples – the costs to provide free samples of your export product (max. claim $15,000)
+- Free samples – the costs to provide free samples of your export product to a person in the foreign country

-Promotional literature and advertising – the costs for brochures, flyers, software, website and overseas advertising including google, facebook and sponsorships
+- Promotional literature and advertising – the costs for brochures, flyers, software, website, and overseas advertising, including Google, Facebook, and other sponsorships

 You apply for a grant before you spend money on promotional activities.